 - Trustees' Annual Report 31 March 2017

 - Trustees' Annual Report 31 March 2016

-For recent achievements, you can follow our impact case studies in our News section.
-These case studies are a snapshot of some of the projects, activities and initiatives that Icon undertakes:
+Our impact stories regularly feature in our News section too, and offer a snapshot of some of the projects, activities and initiatives that Icon undertakes.

 Header image: Creative Commons, Pixabay